Air France Flight 422

-Air France Flight 422 was a scheduled flight on 20 April 1998 by Air France from Bogotá, Colombia, to Quito, Ecuador, covering the final leg of a flight from Paris to Bogotá, operated by TAME on behalf of Air France.
+Air France Flight 422 was a scheduled flight on 20 April 1998 by Air France from Bogotá, Colombia, to Quito, Ecuador, covering the final leg of a flight from Paris to Quito.
 The Boeing 727 was destroyed, killing all 53 people on board, when it crashed into the Eastern Hills of Bogotá because of foggy weather and low visibility after taking off from Bogotá's El Dorado International Airport.
 The plane was owned by TAME, the Ecuadorian airline, but was being operated on a wet-lease basis to Air France as the final leg of its flight from Paris.

 Summary

-The TAME Boeing 727-200Adv was covering the final leg of an Air France flight, with Ecuadorian crew.
+The TAME Boeing 727-200Adv was covering the final leg of an Air France flight, with an Ecuadorian crew.
 The 3-man flight deck crew was acceptably skilled, according to training authorities, but the flight's captain had logged only about 400 hours in the 727.
 A flight operations mechanic and 6 flight attendants completed the crew.
 Forty-three passengers were among the 53 people on board the aircraft.

+The captain was 42-year-old Jaime Vasconez Zuñiga, a former Ecuadorian Air Force pilot who had been working for TAME for three years.
+He had accumulated 5,062 flight hours, including 2,296 hours on the Boeing 727, but only 413 hours as a 727 captain.
+The first officer was 44-year-old Carlos Cadena Silva, also a retired Air Force officer and had been flying with TAME for a year.
+He had 7,872 flight hours but only 528 in this type of aircraft.
+They were accompanied by Flight Engineer Luis Delgado Cherrez, 54, who had 7,878 flight hours in his career as an aviator.
+And finally, they were also accompanied by flight operations technician Edinson Torres, 32 years old.

 The weather conditions were 7 km visibility, limited by a broken ceiling layer of cumulonimbus clouds 2000 feet above the aerodrome; a temperature of 16 °C; and an altimeter pressure decrease from (3031 to 3024 inHg).